CheesymoonBrainstorms/Godot-Installer/README.md

+## ⚠️ This repository has been archived ⚠️
+#### This repository has been archived because a similar repository will be made.
+I am currently working on a "Bash Binary Installer".
+---
 # Unofficial Godot installer for Ubuntu Desktop

 ### This is an unofficial Godot installer for Ubuntu and probably all other Linux distros that use the GNOME DE  (IDK I NEVER TESTED).